Do you remember this?

 “Reason” means, “the ability of a healthy mind to think and make judgments, especially based on practical facts”.
 As we have seen, AI does not have a mind.
 It doesn’t do anything based on reason.

 AI does literally nothing that constitutes the core elements of the definition of “intelligence”.
 It is not intelligent.
-Any suggestion to the contrary is fraudulent.
+Again, it does not reason and it doesn't know anything.
+Any suggestion to the contrary is entirely fraudulent.

 The Conspiracy: